Elizabeth Bacon Custer

-Left nearly destitute in the aftermath of her husband's death, she became an outspoken advocate for his legacy through her popular books and lectures.
-Largely as a result of her decades of campaigning on his behalf, General Custer's image as the gallant fallen hero amid the glory of Custer's Last Stand was a canon of American history for almost a century after his death.
+Left nearly destitute in the aftermath of her husband's death, she became an advocate for his legacy through her books and lectures.
+Her decades of campaigning on his behalf led to the public perception of General Custer as the "gallant fallen hero" and the canonization of Custer's Last Stand in American history for almost a century after his death.

 Elizabeth Custer never remarried and died in 1933, four days short of her 91st birthday.
-She has been portrayed by a number of actresses, starting in the 1940s in films and later on television.

 Early years

 Elizabeth "Libbie" Bacon was born in 1842 in Monroe, Michigan.
 She was the daughter of Daniel Bacon (b.
 1798), a wealthy and influential judge and state representative.
 Her father had profitable investments in real estate and other business ventures.

-Tragedy marked much of her childhood, with her three siblings and mother all dying before her thirteenth year.
-As she was the only one of the judge's children who would live to adulthood, her father doted on her, having been charged by his dying wife to "... be both a mother and father ..." to the young girl.
-Judge Bacon, nearly ten years later, stated "I have ever felt the force of these words...
+Tragedy marked much of her childhood, including the death of her mother and three siblings before turning 13.
+Since she was the sole surviving offspring of her father, he doted on her, having been charged by his dying wife to "be both a mother and father" to the young girl.
+Around 10 years later, Judge Bacon stated "I have ever felt the force of these words...
 I feel the responsibility beyond anything in my life before or since."

-Elizabeth Bacon was both beautiful and intelligent: she graduated from a girls' seminary in June 1862 at the head of her class.
+Elizabeth Bacon was viewed as both beautiful and intelligent: she graduated from a girls' seminary in June 1862 at the head of her class.
 Her father hoped she would make a good marriage with a man from her own elevated social status, and she rejected several suitors.

-She had briefly encountered her future husband George Armstrong Custer as a child, and socially met him again in the autumn of 1862, when he had returned to Monroe on leave from the first year of the American Civil War.
+She had briefly encountered her future husband George Armstrong Custer during her childhood, and socially met him again in the autumn of 1862, when he had returned to Monroe on leave from the first year of the American Civil War.
 He later wrote that he fell deeply in love with her as of their first formal meeting.
-She eventually returned these feelings, but her father refused to allow then-Captain Custer into the Bacon home or to permit her to meet him outside it, much less get married, as George proposed in the final week of 1862.
+She eventually returned these feelings, but her father refused to allow the then Captain Custer into the Bacon home or to permit her to meet him outside it, much less get married, when George proposed in the final week of 1862.
 He was from a poor, undistinguished family, and the judge hoped his daughter would have better than the life of an army wife.
-After Custer, just prior to the Battle of Gettysburg (where he played a significant role), was promoted to Brevet brigadier general, Judge Bacon finally relented and they were married in Monroe at the First Presbyterian Church on February 9, 1864.
+After Custer, just prior to the Battle of Gettysburg (where he played a significant role), was promoted to Brevet brigadier general, Judge Bacon finally relented, and they were married in Monroe at the First Presbyterian Church on February 9, 1864.